multani/gcp-changelog/content/generative-ai-on-vertex-ai/index.md

 ### Feature

+**Save and share prompts in Vertex AI Studio**: You can now save and share prompts in Vertex AI Studio.
+Sharing prompts lets you collaborate with team members, ensure consistency, and build a library of effective prompts for various tasks.
+For more information, see [Save and share prompts](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/prompt-sharing).

+### Feature

 The following Qwen models are available in [Model Garden](https://console.cloud.google.com/vertex-ai/publishers/qwen/model-garden/qwen-image):

 * Qwen-Image
 * Qwen-Image-Edit
 * Qwen-Image-Edit-2509

-### Feature
+### Announcement

-**Save and share prompts in Vertex AI Studio**: You can now save and share prompts in Vertex AI Studio.
-Sharing prompts lets you collaborate with team members, ensure consistency, and build a library of effective prompts for various tasks.
-For more information, see [Save and share prompts](https://cloud.google.com/vertex-ai/generative-ai/docs/prompt-sharing).
+The [Gemini 2.5 Computer Use model and tool](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/computer-use) (`gemini-2.5-computer-use-preview-10-2025`) is now available in Preview.
+The Computer Use model and tool lets you enable your applications to interact with and automate tasks in the browser.
+With the Computer Use model and tool, you can build agents that can:

+* Automate repetitive data entry or form filling on websites.
+* Navigate websites to gather information.
+* Assist users by performing sequences of actions in web applications.

 ---
 ## 2025-10-06